WaqasSaleem97/CC_F25/Lab_Tasks/Lab_3/Lab3.md

 ---

-## ⚙️ Task 3 – Managing Ignored Files with `.gitignore` and Removing Tracked Files
+## Task 3 – Managing Ignored Files with .gitignore and Removing Tracked Files

 In this task, you will learn how to use a `.gitignore` file to exclude files or directories from version control and how to remove them from Git’s tracking while keeping them locally.